PyO3/pyo3/guide/src/free-threading.md

 currently attached to the Python interpreter -- other threads can be simultaneously interacting with the interpreter.

-The main reason for obtaining a `'py` lifetime is to interact with Python objects or call into the CPython C API.
+You still need to obtain a `'py` lifetime is to interact with Python objects or call into the CPython C API.
 If you are not yet attached to the Python runtime, you can register a thread using the [`Python::with_gil`] function.
-Threads created via the Python [`threading`] module do not not need to do this, but all other OS threads that interact with the Python runtime must explicitly attach using `with_gil` and obtain a `'py` liftime.
+Threads created via the Python [`threading`] module do not not need to do this, and pyo3 will handle setting up the [`Python<'py>`] token when CPython calls into your extension.

-Since there is no GIL in the free-threaded build, releasing the GIL for long-running tasks is no longer necessary to ensure other threads run, but you should still detach from the interpreter runtime using [`Python::allow_threads`] when doing long-running tasks that do not require the CPython runtime.
-The garbage collector can only run if all threads are detached from the runtime (in a stop-the-world state), so detaching from the runtime allows freeing unused memory.
+### Global synchronization events can cause hangs and deadlocks

+The free-threaded build triggers global synchronization events in the following
+situations:

+* During garbage collection in order to get a globally consistent view of reference counts and references between objects
+* In Python 3.13, when the first background thread is started in order to mark certain objects as immortal
+* When either `sys.settrace` or `sys.setprofile` are called in order to instrument running code objects and threads
+* Before `os.fork()` is called.

+This is a non-exhaustive list and there may be other situations in future Python versions that can trigger global synchronization events.

+This means that you should detach from the interpreter runtime using [`Python::allow_threads`] in exactly the same situations as you should detach from the runtime in the GIL-enabled build: when doing long-running tasks that do not require the CPython runtime or when doing any task that needs to re-attach to the runtime (see the [guide section](parallelism.md#sharing-python-objects-between-rust-threads) that covers this).
+In the former case, you would observe a hang on threads that are waiting on the long-running task to complete, and in the latter case you would see a deadlock while a thread tries to attach after the runtime triggers a global synchronization event, but the spawning thread prevents the synchronization event from completing.

 ### Exceptions and panics for multithreaded access of mutable `pyclass` instances